Hadronic Structure, Conformal Maps, and Analytic Continuation: Nevanlinna interpolation

 \section{Nevanlinna interpolation}

 The basic idea to constrain an analytic function starting from an interpolation problem in the complex plane dates back more than a century, to work from Pick~\cite{Pick1915} and Nevalinna~\cite{Nevalinna1919,Nevalinna1929}.
 Most of the fundamental results needed for the present work were recently reviewed with modern terminology and notation in recent lectures by Nicolau~\cite{Nicolau2016}, whose discussion we follow closely.
-Additional technical details and context are accessibly presented in Refs.~\cite{BlashkeBook,PickInterpolationBook}.
+Additional technical details and context are accessibly presented in Refs.~\cite{BlaschkeBook,PickInterpolationBook}.
 To keep the discussion self contained, we reproduce proofs for most of the necessary mathematical results.
 Although these results are well known to experts, we think it is valuable to collect them here with a consistent notation.
+The idea to use Nevanlinna interpolation for fermionic correlators was recently presented in Refs.~\cite{PhysRevLett.126.056402,PhysRevB.104.165111}.
+To our knowledge, Refs.~\cite{PhysRevLett.126.056402,PhysRevB.104.165111} were the first to apply the recursive approach to Nevanlinna interpolation, which we also follow, to problems in field theory.